What causes flat feet?

 There is a very important bone in the foot known as the talus.
 This bone sits at the top of the medial longitudinal arch.
 Contrary to popular belief, this arch does not resemble a man-made arch as seen in buildings or bridges.
 Its highest point is not situated in the middle of your foot, but is instead located under the ankle where the talus sits.
 The talus, therefore, dictates the shape of the foot.

 The normal position of the talus is almost horizontal, at around 18 to 25 degrees.
 When it is positioned more vertically at a 30 to 90-degree angle, the arch of your foot lowers and creates flat feet (see picture below).
 Like high arches, this has a detrimental effect on the entire body, not just on your foot, because the talus bone is meant to take all your body weight and distribute this pressure across your foot – enabling you to walk, run and jump effectively.

-Flat feet are so common that many people think that it is normal.
+Flat feet are so common that many people think that it is normal and may avoid treatment.
 Technically speaking, a flat foot is actually a displaced, sometimes dislocated joint.
 Dislocated joints are never accepted as normal.
 Clinical research further verifies flat feet as an abnormality, as it is linked to foot pain, knee pain, lower back pain, muscle fatigue and poor sports performance.
 The good news is, if the joints of a flat foot are still flexible then it can be corrected.
 The level of correction is age dependent.

 Options for flat feet treatment